TransVault/documentation/onboard/configuration.md

 **Agent -** This is the server where the agent is installed.

-**Credentials -** The credentials are those of either the exchange admin or domain admin.
+**Credentials -** The credentials are those of either the Exchange admin or domain admin.

 ### Scheduled jobs

-At the bottom of the Environment tab you will see the scheduled job list.
-You can edit a task by clicking on the edit icon in the list of available hosts.
+Within the configuration section you can edit the list of scheduled jobs, and configure their settings as required.

-The jobs available are as follows:
+At the bottom of this tab you will see the scheduled job list, which are as follows:

 **TestMRSHealth -** This job tests / checks the MRS health of an instance of the Microsoft Exchange Mailbox Replication service.